Chicago and North Western R-1 class: Preservation

 Out of the 325 R-1 locomotives that were built, only three have been preserved.
 Two of the R-1s, Nos.
 175 and 1385, are currently undergoing restoration to operating condition, whereas one, No. 444, remains on static display.

-CNW 175 was built by ALCO in December 1908, being one of the last locomotives of the R-1 class to be built.
+C&NW 175 was built by ALCO in December 1908, being one of the last locomotives of the R-1 class to be built.
 It was assigned to pull commuter trains within the Wisconsin Division.
-In September 1957, No. 175 was used to pull an excursion fantrip before it was retired; it was the final steam-powered train to take place on the C&NW.
+In September 1957, No. 175 was used to pull an excursion fantrip before it was retired.
 The locomotive was left in storage in Winona, Minnesota, until December 1960, when it was sold to a private owner.
 It was subsequently moved to Hancock, Michigan, where it was left in storage for several decades.
 In 2017, the Steam Railroading Institute (SRI) of Owosso, Michigan acquired No. 175 with the intention of returning the R-1 to active service alongside Pere Marquette 1225.
 The SRI launched a fundraising campaign to rebuild and replace parts of the locomotive, with a large portion of the funding being administered by the Michigan Department of Transportation (MDOT).
 No. 175 is the only remaining C&NW steam locomotive to be equipped with Walschaerts valve gear.